Automatic Text Classification with Content Annotation

 2. Click Add Annotation Rule.

-3. Select the Content Source and Content Object where tagging is going to be applied.
+3. Select the Content Source and Select Object where tagging is going to be applied.

 5. The values described in Taxonomy can be supplemented with content sources fields.
-To group together Taxonomy values and content fields, specify the fields.
+To group together Taxonomy values and content fields, click on the fields in Select Fields.

 7. Click Send Annotation Request.
 Based on data size, annotation can take anywhere between a few minutes to several hours.